adrianoes/appium-and-pytest-expandtesting_mobile/README.md

 - Open windows prompt as admin and execute ```pip install Faker``` to install Faker library.
 - Open windows prompt as admin and execute ```pip install pytest``` to install Pytest.
 - Open windows prompt as admin and execute ```pip install pytest-html``` to install pytest-html plugin.
-- Open windows propmpt as admin and execute ```pip install setuptools``` to install setuptools package.
+- Open windows prompt as admin and execute ```pip install setuptools``` to install setuptools package.
-- Look for Robot Framework Language Server in the extensions marketplace and install the one from Robocorp.
 - Open your terminal in your project directory and execute ```npx appium``` to start appium session.
 - Execute Virtual Device Manager on Android Studio.
 - Open Appium Inspector and start the appium session.